yashmadan123/mslearn-openai/Instructions/Labs/05-generate-images.md

 #### Task 3.2: Configure your application

-The application uses a configuration file to store the details needed to connect to your Azure OpenAI service account.
+In this task, you will use a configuration file in the application to store the details needed to connect to your Azure OpenAI service account.

 1. In the code editor, select the configuration file for your app - depending on your language preference.